CleverCloud/doc.clever-cloud.com/deploy/application/java/java-gradle.md

 position: 3
 shortdesc: Gradle is a project automation tool that builds…
 tags:
+- deploy
+keywords:
 - java
+- gradle
+str_replace_dict:
+  "@application-type@": "Java or Groovy + Gradle"

 ---

+## Overview

 Clever Cloud offers you to run your Gradle projects.
-You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files, to add parameters like your gradle task for example.
+You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files or environment variables, to add parameters like your gradle task for example.

+Gradle is a project automation tool that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language (DSL) instead of the more traditional XML form of declaring the project configuration.

 Note : like other runtimes, Java application need listen on `0.0.0.0:8080`

-## Overview

-Gradle is a project automation tool that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language (DSL) instead of the more traditional XML form of declaring the project configuration.
+{{< readfile "/content/partials/create-application.md" >}}

+{{< readfile "/content/partials/set-env-vars.md" >}}

+{{< readfile "/content/partials/java-versions.md" >}}

-## Create an application
+## Configure your Java application

-Refer to the page [Deploy an application on Clever Cloud](/doc/clever-cloud-overview/add-application/).

-## Necessary information

 You *must* provide a `clevercloud/gradle.json` file (gradle.json file in clevercloud folder which is at the root of you application) that